hannaliebl/hannasthoughts/content/posts/2022-favorites/index.md

 I am trying to watch more movies.
 I feel like I've lost an ability to appreciate or critique movies after years of not watching more than a handful each year.
 They demand a different attention than TV shows, and some movies place an emphasis on different things than TV shows do (metaphor, symbolism, mood, etc. rather than straight story/spectacle.)

 My favorite of the 2022 releases that I watched was [Tár](https://www.imdb.com/title/tt14444726/).
-Cait Blanchett is amazing in it.
+Cate Blanchett is amazing in it.
 It's a movie about power and abuse of power, focusing on a fictional composer-conductors named Lydia Tár.
 I also enjoyed [Triangle of Sadness](https://www.imdb.com/title/tt7322224/), a black comedy (and in many ways a physical comedy) about ultra-wealthy people on a doomed yacht cruise.

 A new-to-me movie I watched for the first time was [The Favourite](https://www.imdb.com/title/tt5083738/).
 It's another black comedy, this time set in 18th century England featuring a love/power triangle between Queen Anne and two women in her court.